 products and a

 products_price_desc replica.
 Both indices have the same data and settings, apart from the

-"strict" for all indices, primary and replicas.
-We can achieve this by leveraging the
+description attribute for all indices, primary and replicas, use the

 Using the API